 There’s a shift happening right before our eyes.

-Research notes that “[c]ustomer-centric companies are 60% more profitable compared to companies that are not focused on the customer.”
+According to a research by Deloitte and Touche notes that “[c]ustomer-centric companies are 60% more profitable compared to companies that are not focused on the customer.”

 Gone are the days where marketers concentrated on company-centered messaging.
 Now, businesses must cater fully to their audience.

 And simply replacing a few words in your existing content won’t work.